Inland Marine Insurance for South Carolina Contractors

 Inland Marine Coverage for Contractors, Trades, and Mobile Businesses Across the Lowcountry

-Inland marine is one of the most commonly overlooked commercial coverage lines for small businesses in the Charleston area, and one of the most relevant for contractors, landscapers, electricians, plumbers, HVAC technicians, and other trades businesses that operate from job site to job site throughout Berkeley County and Dorchester County.
+Inland marine is one of the most overlooked commercial coverages — and one of the most relevant for contractors, landscapers, electricians, plumbers, and HVAC techs who move between job sites.

-If your business regularly moves tools, equipment, or materials away from a fixed address, it is worth reviewing whether your current commercial property policy actually follows that property to where you use it.
-In many cases it does not.
+If your business regularly moves tools or materials away from a fixed address, check whether your commercial property policy follows that property.
+In many cases, it doesn't.

-We review your operations, your equipment inventory, and your transit exposure to help you find an inland marine program that addresses the gaps your other policies may leave.
-We have been building commercial insurance programs for Lowcountry businesses since 2013.
+We review your operations, equipment, and transit exposure to find a program that fills the gaps.
+We've been building commercial programs for Lowcountry businesses since 2013.

 Inland Marine Insurance FAQs

-Despite the name, inland marine insurance has nothing to do with water.
-It is a broad category of commercial coverage designed to help protect movable property, equipment in transit, and assets used away from a fixed business location.
-For contractors and trades businesses in Goose Creek and the Lowcountry, it is designed to help address the coverage gap that exists when tools and equipment leave the premises.
-Coverage terms, conditions, and exclusions vary by policy and carrier.
+Despite the name, inland marine has nothing to do with water.
+It's commercial coverage designed to help protect movable property, equipment in transit, and assets used away from your business location.
+For Goose Creek contractors and tradespeople, it fills the gap when tools leave the premises.
+Terms and exclusions vary by carrier.

-Standard commercial property policies are generally designed to cover business assets at a scheduled, fixed location.
-Coverage for tools, equipment, and materials at job sites, in transit, or at temporary locations may be limited or excluded.
-An inland marine policy is designed to help extend that protection to where your business actually operates.
-Coverage terms, conditions, and exclusions vary by policy and carrier.
+Usually not fully.
+Standard commercial property policies generally cover assets at a fixed location.
+Tools and equipment at job sites or in transit may be limited or excluded.
+Inland marine is designed to extend that protection to where you actually work.
+Terms and exclusions vary by carrier.

-Inland marine coverage is particularly relevant for contractors, electricians, plumbers, HVAC technicians, landscapers, surveyors, photographers, and other businesses that regularly transport valuable equipment or operate at multiple locations.
-Any business in Berkeley County or the greater Charleston area that relies on mobile equipment or tools as a core part of its operations should review its inland marine exposure.
+Contractors, electricians, plumbers, HVAC techs, landscapers, surveyors, and photographers are common examples.
+Any Berkeley County or Charleston area business that relies on mobile equipment should review its inland marine exposure.

-A contractors equipment floater is a type of inland marine coverage designed to help protect owned and rented construction equipment, including excavators, skid steers, compressors, generators, , against theft and damage at job sites and in transit.
-It is particularly relevant for contractors operating throughout Berkeley County, Dorchester County, and the greater Charleston metro area.
-Coverage terms, conditions, and exclusions vary by policy and carrier.
+It's inland marine coverage designed to help protect owned and rented construction equipment — excavators, skid steers, generators, compressors — against theft and damage at job sites and in transit.
+It's especially relevant for contractors across Berkeley, Dorchester, and Charleston counties.
+Terms and exclusions vary by carrier.

-Theft of tools from a vehicle is a common concern for trades businesses and contractors throughout the Lowcountry.
-Whether that theft is covered depends on your specific policy.
-Commercial auto policies generally cover the vehicle but not the contents, and commercial property policies may not extend to tools in a vehicle.
-An inland marine tools and equipment policy is designed to help address this specific exposure.
-Coverage terms, conditions, and exclusions vary by policy and carrier.
+It depends on your policy.
+Commercial auto generally covers the vehicle, not the contents.
+Commercial property may not extend to tools in a vehicle.
+An inland marine policy is designed to address this specific gap.
+Terms and exclusions vary by carrier.

-Many rental agreements make your business financially responsible for damage to rented equipment during the rental period.
-Inland marine coverage can be structured to help address your exposure for covered damage to rented or leased equipment used at job sites.
-This is worth reviewing before signing equipment rental agreements in the Charleston area.
-Coverage terms, conditions, and exclusions vary by policy and carrier.
+Many rental agreements make you responsible for damage during the rental period.
+Inland marine can be structured to help cover that exposure.
+Review this before signing rental agreements.
+Terms and exclusions vary by carrier.

-Inland marine premiums are generally based on the type and total value of the equipment being covered, the geographic area of operations, the nature of your business and how the equipment is used, and your claims history.
-We help contractors and trades businesses in Goose Creek and the Lowcountry inventory their equipment accurately so their coverage limit reflects their actual exposure and their premium is calculated correctly.
+Premiums are generally based on equipment type and total value, your geographic area, how the equipment is used, and your claims history.
+We help Lowcountry contractors inventory their equipment so coverage limits match actual exposure.

 Get an Inland Marine Insurance Quote